leinardi/gkraken/README.md

 * pyxdg
 * rx

-## How to compile it on Ubuntu 18.04
+## How to run the repository sources

 ```
 sudo apt install python3-pip